|Fort Gratiot, MI|

 Keeper McDougall wasted no time in writing William Woodbridge, Customs Collector at Detroit, concerning the tower’s deficiencies.
 “I find the third stairs in going up in some places so steep as to compel me to force up sideways,” McDougall complained.
 Then, after ascending a nearly perpendicular ladder, there was an eighteen by twenty-one-and-a-quarter-inch trap door through which, “with very great difficulty,” McDougall had to squeeze.
 Once in the lantern room, there was barely space for McDougall “to walk around the lamps without rubbing.”
 The lighthouse was reportedly not only poorly built but poorly located, being too far south for boats on Lake Huron to see it.

 During the summer of 1828, Keeper McDougall reported that the lighthouse had cracks in its walls and was leaning to the east.
-The following September a great storm blew with great fury for three days and nights and eroded vast amounts of the shore.
+The following September, a great storm blew with tremendous fury for three days and nights and eroded vast amounts of the shore.
 The lighthouse was undermined, and before repairs could be made, it toppled over in November.

 Congress appropriated $8,000 on March 2, 1829 for a new lighthouse, and a $4,445 contract for a tower and dwelling was awarded to Lucius Lyon, who later served as one of Michigan’s first senators.
 Located north of the original tower, the second Fort Gratiot Lighthouse was built of brick and stood sixty-nine feet tall.
 The total cost of the new structures came to $5,001.48, and the remainder of the appropriation was carried to the surplus fund.

 Though George McDougall was listed as keeper, due to gout and other infirmities, he was forced to employ a helper to look after the light.
-In 1838, Lieutenant James T. Homans noted that during the thirteen years McDougall had been keeper, he “received strong encomiums of praise form masters of vessels navigation the upper lakes.”
+In 1838, Lieutenant James T. Homans found the light in a “cleanly and orderly appearance” and noted that during the thirteen years McDougall had been keeper, he “received strong encomiums of praise from masters of vessels navigating the upper lakes.”
 During his visit, Homans noted that several glass panes in the lantern room were broken, damage which Keeper McDougall attributed to “gulls or other wild fowl that abound in this neighborhood.”
+As no spare panes of glass were kept at the lighthouse, Keeper McDougall was unable to remedy the situation on his own.
+Mc Dougall, a bachelor, served until his death in 1842.

 Following an appropriation on March 3, 1871, an eight-inch steam fog whistle was added to the station.
 The fog signal was finished in time to be of service during the thick and smoky conditions that resulted from the Port Huron Fire, Peshtigo Fire, and Great Chicago Fire, all of which broke out on October 8, 1871.

 An assistant keeper was assigned to the station to help with the extra burden of running the fog signal, and on June 23, 1874, Congress provided $10,000 for constructing the present brick duplex for the keepers and their families.
-A circular iron oil house, with a capacity of 360 gallons, was added to the station in 1891.
+A duplicate fog signal was added to the station in 1880, and a circular iron oil house, with a capacity of 360 gallons, was erected in 1890.
 The characteristic of the light was changed in 1893 from a fixed white light varied by a white flash every two minutes, to a fixed white light varied by a white flash every minute.

 A powerful storm struck Lake Huron on November 9 – 11, 1913, tearing away the timber cribwork, meant to protect the shoreline, and nearly undermining the lighthouse.
 The lakeside boundary of the station was lined with new timber and cement cribs of sufficient strength to defy future onslaughts, and timber cribs were extended a short distance out into the water in several places to trap the sand cast up by the waves to build up the shore.

 The longest-serving keeper at Fort Gratiot Lighthouse was Frank E. Kimball, who retired on September 1, 1929 at the age of seventy.
-Keeper Kimball entered the Lighthouse Service in 1882 and in 1894 became head keeper at Fort Gratiot, a position he held for thirty-five years.
-Kiimball was awarded the lighthouse efficiency flag for having the model station in the district in 1918.
+Keeper Kimball entered the Lighthouse Service in 1882, and served as head keeper of Port Austin Reef Lighthouse from 1883 to 1894, and then head keeper at Fort Gratiot for thirty-five years.
+Kimball was awarded the lighthouse efficiency flag for having the model station in the district in 1918.

 In 2004, Fort Gratiot Lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state, and local agencies, non-profit corporations, and educational organizations under the provisions of the National Historic Lighthouse Preservation Act of 2000.
 The City of Port Huron submitted an application for the lighthouse and was recommended as the new owner, but the official transfer was delayed pending cleanup of hazardous materials by the Coast Guard.
 After learning that roughly $4 million was needed to restore the light station, the city council rejected the deed offered by the federal government, however, in April 2010 the commissioners of St. Clair County agreed to accept ownership.
 The deed for the property was transferred from the federal government to the county in September 2010.